nicktsung/DE300_Project-3/README.md

 2. Upload requirements.txt and heart_disease.csv.
 3. Add a /dags folder.
 4. Upload workflow.py to be inside the /dags folder.
+5. Change bucket_name in workflow.py to match newly created bucket.

 ### MWAA
 Steps from the class tutorial were followed to create Airflow environment.
 Just be sure to include the right bucket folder, dags folder, and requirements file path.
+Also use medium instead of small with 25 workers.

 ## General Approach and Rationale